Earthquakes on May 7, 2026

 14.5 km---✓ ReviewedUSGS →

-On May 7, 2026, worldwide seismic activity registered a magnitude 3.3 earthquake 49 km NNW of San Antonio, Puerto Rico at 22:23 UTC.
-This was a shallow crustal earthquake, focused at 14.5 km depth.
+Seismographs logged a magnitude 3.3 earthquake 49 km NNW of San Antonio, Puerto Rico with origin time 22:23 UTC on May 7, 2026.
+The hypocenter lay at 14.5 km, placing this in the shallow crustal category.
 Coordinates: 18.877°, -67.340°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07